 Once someone turns 18, by law, the authority to make major life decisions transfers from the parents to the individual.
-At 18 you can, among other things, refuse or consent to medical treatment, enter into contracts and take on financial obligations.
+At 18 you can, among other things, refuse or consent to medical treatment, enter into contracts or take on financial obligations.

 For parents of kids with CDC, guardianship is often simply a restoration of the same rights they had prior to their child turning 18.

 Why do parents seek guardianship over their CDC children?

 Safety was the primary reason the parents gave for seeking guardianship.

 For Ohio mom Laura Bruns, there was no hesitation about getting guardianship for her daughter Beth, who is now 23.

 Laura was involved in her local ARC and attended several guardianship workshops.
 She also had a family member who had children with disabilities, and saw what some of the legal ramifications were by not getting guardianship.

 “My biggest concern was that Beth was vulnerable to being abused,” said Laura.
 “Guardianship was something that I had planned to do all along.”